GoogleCloudPlatform/podcast/site/content/post/episode-140-container-security-with-maya-kaczorowski/index.md

 MELANIE: Well, great.

-MARK: I did want to mention you have a series of blog posts on the Google Cloud Platform blog, too, about container security that are really great.
+MARK: I did want to mention you have a series of blog posts on the Google Cloud blog, too, about container security that are really great.

 MAYA: We had a series of blog posts leading up to KubeCon in May.
 Seven blog posts just about container security; one on networking, one on image security, one on image signing, one on runtime security, on the partners that we announced in that space, one on isolation, just so many blog posts.